4/24/2025

 speaker

 Good day and thank you for standing by.
-Welcome to the BINFAST Auto Limited Q4 2024 Full Year Earnings Call.
-At this time all participants are in a listen only mode.
-After the speakers presentation there will be a question and answer session.
-To ask a question during the session you will need to press star 1 1 on your telephone.
+Welcome to the BINFAST Auto Limited Q4 2024, a full year earnings call.
+At this time, all participants are in a listen-only mode.
+After the speaker's presentation, there will be a question and answer session.
+To ask a question during the session, you will need to press star 1 1 on your telephone.
 You will then hear an automated message advising your hand is raised.
-To answer your question please press star 1 1 again.
-Please the advice at today's conference is being recorded.
-I would now like to hand the conference over to your speaker today, Nguyen Nguyen.
+To answer your question, please press star 1, 1 again.
+Please see advice at today's conference is being recorded.
+I would now like to hand the conference over to your speaker today, Nying Nguyen.
 Please go ahead.

 speaker